 Genomic scenarios increased the accuracy for cows compared to the conventional scenario.
 Besides increasing the accuracy of Mendelian sampling term, using genomic information increases genetic connectedness between individuals from different management units [26, 27].
 This in turn increases the accuracy of prediction regardless of the heritability, number of QTLs, and number of markers [28].

-The accuracy for dams increased with increasing investment into genotyping, despite reduced phenotyping.
-Increasing investment into genotyping translated into larger training population and its yearly update.
+The accuracy for cows increased with increasing investment into genotyping, despite reduced phenotyping.
+This had important implications, since we selected bull dams for elite mating from cows.
+Increasing the number of genotyped cows affected the accuracy in three ways.
+First, more cows had both genomic and phenotypic information available, which increased the accuracy of their breeding values.
+Second, more connecting individuals increased genetic connectedness [28].
+And third, investing more into genotyping translated into larger training population and its yearly update.
 As shown by previous studies [13, 14], the accuracy of genomic prediction increases with increasing size of a female training population.
 They showed that the accuracy of 0.70 is achieved with ~20,000 animals as in our study.
-However, these studies did not account for varying degree of genetic distance between the training and the evaluation population.
+However, these studies did not account for varying degree of genetic distance between the training and the prediction population.
 We can increase the accuracy in the evaluation population with a higher relationship to the training population [8, 9, 29].
-Increasing the investment into genotyping allowed us to genotype more females and include more females from the most recent cow generation in the training set.Genotyping more females had two additional benefits.
-First, more cows had both genomic and phenotypic information available, which increased the accuracy of their breeding values.
-Second, it increased genetic connectedness [28].
+Increasing the investment into genotyping allowed us to genotype more females from the most recent cow generation in the training set, which decreased genetic distance between training and prediction population.
 As with genetic gain, accuracy had a diminishing return relationship with the size of the training population [13, 14].
 We observed plateau in accuracy when we invested more than six phenotype records into genotyping.

 Accuracy for female candidates followed the accuracy trend for the dams, but at lower values.
 Female candidates were not genotyped nor phenotyped, hence their accuracy mainly reflected the accuracy of their parent average.
-Increasing genotyping increased the accuracy for dams and in turn increased the accuracy of female candidate`s parent average.selection in females
+Increasing genotyping increased the accuracy for dams and in turn increased the accuracy of female candidate`s parent average.
+The benefit of this increase was not large, since the intensity of cow selection was low.
+However, there is potential for this benefit to be larger with sexed semen and embryo transfer.

 Accuracy without an initial training population